 You will be provided with a foundation in a broad range of skills required to work competently within the horticulture industry.
-Practical skills will be mostly practised and developed in the workplace while theoretical background knowledge will be taught and reviewed mainly at College.

 The apprenticeship includes: